surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/add-credentials-to-powershell-functions.md

         }

         $null = Invoke-Command -ScriptBlock {
-            Set-ItemProperty -Path $using:Path -Name $using:Name -Value $using:Value
+            Set-ItemProperty -Path $Using:Path -Name $Using:Name -Value $Using:Value
         } @splat
 }
 ```